opendocsg/slw-judgments-backfill/2012_SGHC_221/report.md

 election in Hougang SMC but that he had not decided on the timing.
 He would decide on the timing after taking into account all relevant factors including local, national and international factors: see _Singapore Parliamentary Debates, Official Report_ (9 March 2012) vol 88 at col 5.

 5       On 3 April 2012, leave was granted to the Applicant to proceed with the Substantive Application.
-The grounds of decision to grant leave were set out in _Vellama d/o Marie Muthu v Attorney-General_ [2012] 2 SLR 1033 (“the Leave Judgment”).
+The grounds of decision to grant leave were set out in _Vellama d/o Marie Muthu v Attorney-General_ <span class="citation">[2012] 2 SLR 1033</span> (“the Leave Judgment”).

 6       On 9 May 2012, the writ of election calling for a by-election in Hougang SMC was issued by the President, upon the advice of the Prime Minister.
 The by-election was held on 26 May 2012.